 Use of Restraint in Vertebrate Animal Studies

-This page provides NC State's policy on the use of restraint in live vertebrate animals.
+This standard defines restraint types and requirements that must be met for prolonged restraint in non-sedated animals at NC State.
 The method of animal restraint used to achieve a particular objective in an experimental protocol should be chosen to minimize distress to the animal.
 Restraint is defined as limiting or restricting the normal physical movement of an awake, non-anesthetized, non-sedated animal.
-Physical restraint is the use of more than momentary manual or mechanical means to limit some or all of an animal’s normal movement for the purpose of examination, collection of samples, drug administration, therapy, or experimental manipulation.
+Physical restraint is the use of more than momentary manual or mechanical means to limit some or all of an animal’s normal movement for the purpose of examination, collection or samples, drug administration, therapy or experimental manipulation.
+Restraint devices should not be used simply as a convenience in handling or managing animals.
+Restraint devices should be suitable in size, design, and operation to minimize discomfort, pain, distress and the potential for injury to the animals and staff.
+Mechanisms of restraint could include tethers, slings, DecapiCone restrainer, cylinder restrainer, metabolism cages/stalls, or any other device that limits animal movement.

 Guidance